 There is a veterinarian.
-Many of our neighbors feel like he is family because their pets have benefitted from his love and care.
+Many of our neighbors feel like he is family because their pets have benefited from his love and care.

 Oh and then there is Closet Revival.
 It’s a resale shop where you go to find high end gently used clothing, purses, and kick-butt shoes.
 The staff there are truly rooting for you to find a “win” and when you pay, you feel like you are getting away with something - it is so affordable.

 Jay’s donuts.
 That’s the place I go to with my kids on special occasions before school to let them know all is right with the world and that a donut means happiness.
 Come on…..many of my parent friends are there on Saturday mornings buying a box of that sugar stuff for the kids who are just waking up in their home after a sleep over.
 You bring home a box of Jay’s donuts and you are a hero.
 I even tip those sweet ladies who run it every time I ‘m in there.
 Great memories for my kids to tell their kids someday.

 A liquor store on that corner, nestled in the neighborhoods where parents are raising their kids seems a bit of a contradiction.
 It’s hard enough being a parent in a world of temptation.
 Alcohol can be used responsibility of course but why make it look like it is on the same level as a vet who cares for your pet, a dentist who cares for you, CVS who takes a stand against Tobacco use and I forgot to mention Presbyterian Plano Hospital catty corner to all of this.

 But it is the culture of the corner of Midway and Parker Road in West Plano that we are trying to preserve.
 It’s a place of all that is right with the world that symbolizes family and literally builds memories.

 Liquor stores belong on another corner, or along a highway, or next to a grocery store, or by a hotel, or where it is more congested, or where we would expect it.